-One guess who's been shopping at Aldi with one stand set up for the rear of the bike I have a second one that's to be set up for the front but the instructions where pretty vague only making you aware the attachment item and handle to be used for the front lift.
+One guess who's been shopping at Aldi :lol: :lol: with one stand set up for the rear of the bike I have a second one that's to be set up for the front but the instructions where pretty vague only making you aware the attachment item and handle to be used for the front lift.

 My questions being I could see by the photo the metal plate faces downwards that the two blades stick out from but when rolling does one blade sit underneath and the other infront of the forks or the other way with one underneath and one behind the forks before rolling?????